 Students, faculty, staff and visitors can download the app from:

 Users will receive a daily prompt to complete self-screening, which requires that they review symptoms or situations of potential exposure and select any that may apply.
 Those who select one or more symptoms will not be cleared for campus, so users should be sure to select only symptoms that are new, unusual or unexplained rather than those associated with health conditions they regularly experience.

 If you are unable to access or use the app, #CampusClear is available as a web application and can be completed on any device with internet access.
-You can also choose to complete a manual screening.
-The screening will include having your temperature taken and verbally confirming you do not have any symptoms associated with COVID-19.

 If a user is not cleared for campus, they’ll be instructed to monitor their symptoms or speak with a health care provider and will be provided with information on available support resources.